“SAFE RIDES FOR SECOND CHANCES”.

 RUNNING TOTAL: NUMBER OF VOLUNTEER RESPONSES

-RUNNING TOTAL: NUMBER OF VOLUNTEER HOURS
+RUNNING TOTAL: VOLUNTEER HOURS

 RUNNING TOTAL: MILES DRIVEN BY VOLUNTEERS FOR CALLOUTS AND TRANSPORTS